 4. Have you identified the technical issues that greatly affect your SEO performance?

 There are resources you can use to speed up your website after a complete SEO site audit.
 Google’s website speed tool is one.
-And for your assessment whether you have a mobile-friendly website, you can also go to Google’s mobile-friendly check.
+And for your assessment of whether you have a mobile-friendly website, you can also go to Google’s mobile-friendly check.
 The most important that you need to bear in mind is to identify these technical issues of your website.
 Once done, get right through and fix them.
 You can also ask for assistance from experts in determining these technical issues of your website.

 5. Are the target Keywords in your landing page optimised and effective?

-By conducting an SEO site audit, you can examine the quality of your contents and find ways to optimise them as well in each of your page levels.
+By conducting an SEO site audit, you can examine the quality of your content and find ways to optimise them as well in each of your page levels.
 In other words, examine the quality of your content and take the right action to optimise each of the pages.
-Consequently, strong and weak contents can never work without effective optimisation.
+Consequently, strong and weak content can never work without effective optimisation.
 Definitely, these contents can never work best for you.
 What you need are effective optimisation and strong content.
 Hence, the first page-level site audit you need to determine is whether this particular page clearly satisfies the search intent.

 Then as you go along, try to consider several other questions with the intent to find the best solution.
-Thereby optimise your SEO website.
+Thereby optimising your SEO website.
 For example, you can ask questions like, has the content been copied?
 Does your Keyword appear in the title?
 Does your Keyword can be found in the META description, etc.

-Your content analysis must explore and go further for your Keyword-targeted landing pages as well as with blog contents that you published.
+Your content analysis must explore and go further for your Keyword-targeted landing pages as well as with blog content that you published.
 With this SEO site audit, you need to determine whether your strategy is working or not.
 And or what improvement needs to be done.
 Yes, this is indeed a real-time consuming yet the most essential part of your overall audit.
 And most likely, the most meticulous audit process that even needs a third-party point of view.
 Summing up, here are some more questions that may help you obtain a complete SEO site audit.